 Furniture designers started to create sofas, tables, and home furnishings that reflected a more relaxed approach to living.
 Stuffy and heavy ornamentation was replaced with clean rectilinear lines and this gave way to contemporary homes feeling lighter in weight and more casual in livability.
 Furniture was raised off the floor to give a weightlessness appeal and your home can adopt these same qualities.

 The contemporary age of living has made way to new materials, but also a relaxed feeling to interiors with minimal lines, and less “stuff”.
 Bare floors in gorgeous finishes such as hardwoods, ceramic and porcelain tiles, travertine stone and marble have made way to contemporary living.
+Natural and organic materials are a must in contemporary living.
+Look at these 10 ways to bring natural and organic elements into your interiors for more ideas.
 Area rugs to keep underfoot walking comfortable and to break up the space visually is ideal, especially in living room and dining room areas.
 Consider bringing resilient flooring into your home for a crisp and modern touch.

 6. Opening up your interiors with an open floor plan

 Contemporary homes have a sense of uniting all of the interior spaces into one grand experience.
 The term “great room” has been used to signify a blurring of the distinct walls and boundaries of living spaces with the kitchen, family room, etc… An open floor plan is ideal and is iconic in contemporary homes and creates a unified design aesthetic throughout your home.